 Branded custom embroidered hats have always been tops (no pun intended!) in the promotional giveaways arena.
-However, they have been slipping a bit in popularity, likely due to a variety of factors including expense and changes in consumer tastes.
+However, they have been slipping a bit in popularity, likely due to a variety of factors including expenses and changes in consumer tastes.
 But they still command a 5.6% of all promotional products sold by distributors according to the Counselor 2013 State of the Industry Report by the Advertising Specialty Institute (ASI).

 Custom hats have traditionally been popular in male dominant market segments.
-However, for some events—charity walks, golf outings and other outdoor activities—they can be winners with both men and women.
+However, for some events—charity walks, golf outings, and other outdoor activities—they can be winners with both men and women.

 Custom Hat Construction

 A typical promotional baseball hat is constructed of several pieces:

 - Crown: Top portion of hat that fits close to the head.
 It is usually shaped by sewing together six triangular panel pieces.
 Some hats have fewer panels, with the front panel being without a seam to accommodate imprinting processes.
 The crown can be structured or unstructured.
 Structured styles feature stiffening materials in the front to make the crown stand up and sit higher on the wearer's head.
 Unstructured styles have no stiffening and a lower profile when worn.
 Styles also vary on crown height with shorter measurements fitting closer to the head.

 - Visor: Made of very stiff fabric or other materials, the visor is at the front of the cap to help shield the wearer from sun exposure.

 - Closures: Except for custom-fitted hats (rare in the promotional industry), most baseball style hats feature a strap and closure at the back to custom fit the hat to the wearer's head.
 Common closure types include fabric strap and buckle, Velcro® or other hook-and-loop tabs, or plastic tabs.
 The most durable closures are fabric strap and hook-and-loop.